je-nunez/API_ReadTheDocs/README.md

 # Description

-Gives the EPUB, HTML-ZIP and PDF direct links to download the documentation of a project hosted by ReadTheDocs.org, so the documentation in any format can be downloaded from ReadTheDocs.org.
+Downloads to the local computer or show the EPUB, HTML-ZIP and PDF direct links to the documentation of a project hosted by ReadTheDocs.org.

 It uses the useful ReadTheDocs.org's API, explained at [http://read-the-docs.readthedocs.org/en/latest/api.html](http://read-the-docs.readthedocs.org/en/latest/api.html)